 All school fundraising must be approved by building and district administration using the district fundraising approval form.
 Fundraising must have a designated purpose prior to the beginning of sales.
-The projects must be planned and carried out in cooperation with building administration and follow Board of Education Regulation IGDF-R.
+The projects must be planned and carried out in cooperation with building administration and comply with Board Regulation IGDF-R.